get-convex/reactions/README.md

 - ✅ Track which users reacted with what
 - ✅ Support for arbitrary reaction types (emojis, custom reactions, etc.)
 - ✅ Idempotent operations (safe to call multiple times)
+- ✅ **One reaction per user per target+namespace** - changing reactions
+  automatically removes the previous one

 Found a bug?
 Feature request?
 [File it here](https://github.com/get-convex/reactions/issues).